3 Days Online

 4

-Real test cases require more than placeholder phrases such as "enter a valid value."
+Real test cases require more than placeholder phrases such as “enter a valid value.”
 They require meaningful data choices that support coverage.
-In this module, you use equivalence partitioning and boundary value analysis as thinking tools to structure input domains and identify important conditions.
-AI is used to suggest partitions and boundaries, which you then evaluate for relevance, assumptions, and completeness before selecting representative data values.
+In this module, you apply equivalence partitioning and boundary value analysis as thinking tools to structure input domains.
+AI is used to suggest partitions and boundaries, which you then evaluate for relevance, assumptions, and completeness.

 Objectives